komposter/CommunityPowerEA.com/pages/FAQ.md

 ![]({{site.baseurl}}/assets/img/faq/faq3.png)

-To use templates with ea attached:
+To use templates with EA attached:
  * Launch and configure the ea
  * delete all objects from chart (including hidden objects)
  * save the template